-- Care Homes and Human Rights;

-- Prisons and Human Rights;

 - Police use of temporary powers;

 - The Right to Food;

 - The Right to Housing;

-- The Right to Social Security; - Evidence to Scottish Government's Advisory Group on Economic Recovery; - Evidence submitted to the Scottish Parliament Inquiry into COVID-19 and Human Rights.
+- Evidence to Scottish Government's Advisory Group on Economic Recovery; - Evidence submitted to the Scottish Parliament Inquiry into COVID-19 and Human Rights.

 We are also finalising a monitoring report on social care, human rights and COVID-19, which we will publish in the coming weeks.